goodnewsakpan/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 - How to manipulate JSON data
 - How to use request and fetch API
 - How to read and write a file using fs module
+- How To Use JavaScript To Manipulate File Input Output Operations